dagl1/MSP_p3_2026_hormone_cytokine_task_creation/README.md

 ---

 ## Setting up and using Git
-Git is the most-used type of version control (an ability to
+Git is the most-used type of version control (the ability to see previous versions, and to "go back" to them without necessarily losing other progress).
+Especially in programming/software projects where multiple people work together and might all edit similar code/files, this became crucial.
+See this (somewhat not-serious video) that explains how useful this was:

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=iaEnUXtiGsE"
+frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
+gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Installing git